-April 8th - 4:00 PM to 5:30 PM
+Every other Thursday and Saturday - 4:00 PM - 5:30 PM

 Our Peacemaking Ministry's Racial Justice Action Group is excited to be joining forces with For White Accountability in Racial Dialogue (ForWARD) to bring you all not one, but two reading groups.
 The "Radical Reading Group" will be every other Saturday Starting the 8th of April, and the cleverly named "Slightly More Radical Reading Group" will be every other Thursday starting April 27th.
 These groups are "for people interested in improving their awareness and responses around issues of race in society", with the second group being more advanced.

 Please contact Stephanie firstname.lastname@example.org with any questions.
 Links to both of the event pages are below.

 Four Wednesdays after Easter - April 19, April 26, May 3, May 10 - 5:00 PM - 6:30 PM

 In concert with our art exhibition: Celebration of Calligraphy, we will devote four sessions to Islamic spiritual practice.
 The art by Salma Arastu in the ArtReach Gallery will serve to guide us as we consider passages from Qur'an written on the artworks.
 We will also use the words of the poet Rumi that correspond to the paintings that are in our Chapel.